-Below we explain the incorporation procedure of a Dutch B.V. and elaborate on the key issues to be considered when setting up a Dutch B.V..
-You will also find an overview of the services we can provide in regard to the setup of a BV, and the annual maintenance of the B.V. once incorporated.
+Below is the incorporation procedure of a Dutch B.V. and elaborates on the key issues to be considered when setting up a Dutch B.V.
+There is also an overview of our services regarding the setup of a B.V. and the annual maintenance of the B.V. once incorporated.

 In this publication, we highlight the following topics:

 A "B.V." is a private company with limited liability (L.L.C).
 The Dutch term is "Besloten Vennootschap met beperkte aansprakelijkheid".
 In comparison to other jurisdictions, the B.V. has features similar to the German "GmbH," the American "L.L.C," or the English "Ltd."

 The B.V. has a legal personality and an equity divided into shares.

 A B.V. can only have registered shares, which are freely transferable.
 Transfer restrictions (such as the "blocking clause") are not obligatory, although possible and allowed.

 Generally, the shareholders of a B.V. are not personally liable for acts performed in the name of or on behalf of the B.V., nor can they be obliged to make more funds available than the capital for which they have subscribed.